framely/community/docs/reference/annotations/transition.md

 #### Intent Abort

 Abort the intent you specified.
-Abort is treated as abnormal termination which indicates all associated or nested intents will be affected.
+Abort is treated as abnormal termination which indicates all associated or nested skills will be affected.
 For example, if you provide a round-trip booking service by using composite intent which contains flight intent, and there is no suitable flight available, you can make a decision to abort intent.
 If the flight intent aborted, the round-trip composite intent will be assumed the same way.

 #### Intent End